danilobellini/pyscanprev/README.rst

   [3, 28, 29, 30, 34]

 There's also a really old package in PyPI called functional_\ , whose last update was in 2006.
-Besides the without the distinction between non-strict and "prime"/strict counterparts, it mimics all the `4 scan and 4 fold Haskell functions`_\ , including their names and their parameter order.
-From an external perpective, ``functional.scanl1`` and ``itertools.accumulate`` can be seen as almost the same, the difference is that ``scanl1`` needs the function to be the first argument and it isn't optional.
+Besides the distinction between non-strict and "prime"/strict counterparts, it mimics all the `4 scan and 4 fold Haskell functions`_\ , including their names and their parameter order.
+The ``functional.scanl1`` and the ``itertools.accumulate`` functions are almost the same, the difference is that ``scanl1`` needs the function to be the first argument and it isn't optional.
 On the other hand, ``functional.scanl`` needs an extra "start" parameter.
-Both functions returns a generator:
+Both functions return a generator:

 .. code-block:: python